zhiming99/rpc-frmwrk/README.md

 13. `Websocket support`
 14. `Object access via Multi-hop routing`

+#### Building `rpc-frmwrk`:
+Please refer to this article [`how to build rpc-frmwrk`](https://github.com/zhiming99/rpc-frmwrk/wiki/How-to-build-%60rpc-frmwrk%60) for details.

 ---
 [`Sun 26 Apr 2020 06:19:24 PM Beijing`]
-1. Added an article [`how to build rpc-frmwrk`](https://github.com/zhiming99/rpc-frmwrk/wiki/How-to-build-%60rpc-frmwrk%60) to the wiki.
+1. Multi-hop is completed, but testing will continue for sometime.
 2. The next to do could be either `Python support` or `Authentication and access control`.
 Not decided yet.

 [`Fri 24 Apr 2020 08:15:48 PM Beijing`]